S-ahmed75/POWER_BI/README.md

 ✅Are there any customer regions or countries that stand out in terms of sales or profit performance?

 ![TOTAL SALE BY REGION](https://github.com/S-ahmed75/DATA_ANALYST/assets/41890981/a3891ea0-c9bc-4168-afa4-e60c4a94b68c)

+Data Cleaning and Data Processing
+•	The data was in 12 CSVs and directly loaded to POWER BI
+•	I deleted duplicate columns containing same order ids.
+•	Converted the revenue column as dollar exchange.
+•	Extracted the duration of shipment as days.
+•	Extracted the minimum and maximum days of shipment.
+•	Created new formula for distribution of sales.
+•	Extracted names of days, months, quarter number.
+NOTE:
+I did not delete rows with nulls, I only filtered them out.
+After the model was transformed and loaded.
+I sorted the date via different columns to study the data patterns.
+I discovered that some of the ride durations were negative so we filtered those ones out.
+Insights and Recommendations
+ Insights
+•  Sales Performance: The company has sold a total of $2.29 million in the past month, which is a significant increase from the previous month.

+•  Profit: The total profit for the throughout period is $286.40k.

+•  Top Selling Segments: Consumer and Home Office are the top-selling segments, accounting for 50.70 million and 30.67 million respectively, out of the total sales of $2.29 million.
+•  Top Selling Products: Canon Copier Machine and Electric Punch Binding Machine are the top-selling products.
+•  Sales Trend: The sales trend appears to be positive, but it is stay low or nothing in third quarter whereas there much demanding in fourth quarter.

+Specific Recommendations
+•	The casual consumer has more than half of total sales which can be targeted to achieve more sales.
+•	On shipment mode Standard class is more acceptable by end user rather than other mode.
+We need to improve delivery standards on this category.
+•	Smaller product which has no impact on sales can be removed.
+General Recommendations
+•	In general marketing efforts should be focused June and December as that are the end of corporate year for most of the companies.
+•	We can start maintenance services charges for high price product like copier machine, video conferring unit, and so on.
+•	North America appears to be the strongest performing region.
+We can decrease marketing budget in this region and invest others to boost sales in all.
+•	We can discuss over reducing the maximum time of delivery for better client satisfaction.
+Major Learnings
+•	Some operations are O(n^2), so we need to delay these steps till after the data model is ready.
+For e.g. Sorting and Deleting rows with blanks, nulls etc. Meaning that once the index has been assigned to rows it is a compute-heavy task to delete unwanted rows and then refresh the index for every row deleted.
+•	Documenting the steps of your work is more important than doing the work once and forgetting what you did the last time.